Fixing Performance Should Trump Training as a Priority

 Meeting learning objectives is critical – no argument there – but shouldn’t meeting performance challenges be a more urgent priority?
 Certainly it should!
-So why is first choice to address performance gaps development of a training course?
+So why is first choice to address performance gaps with development of a training course?

 Training does NOT drive performance – Training drives potential

 Performance happens at the moment of need #3 – APPLY…or moment of need #4 – CHANGE…or moment of need #5 – SOLVE…and these consistently manifest downstream from Training at the Point-of-Work.
 The Point-of-Work is outside of the scope and charter of the Training paradigm, which focuses on moments of need #1 & 2.
 Point-of-Work is Ground Zero for a Performance Paradigm.
 (See Figure #1)